Jim Leech: Career after OTPP

 Following his business career, Leech has focused on philanthropic leadership and non-partisan public service.

 Leech assumed the role of the 14th Chancellor of Queen's University on July 1, 2014., furthering his involvement with his alma mater, which started with his election to the University Council and the board of trustees in the 1980s, and subsequent chairing the advisory board of Smith School of Business (formerly the Queen's School of Business) on three separate occasions.
 His term ended in June 2021 and became chancellor-emeritus; he was succeeded by Murray Sinclair.

 In the same year, he also became Special Advisor to the Ontario Minister of Finance, a senior advisor at the consulting firm McKinsey & Company in 2014, the chair of the Board of Directors of the MasterCard Foundation, and also Toronto General and Western Hospital Foundation. which is now part of the UHN Foundation.
 His term at these two foundations ended in 2018 and 2020 respectively, although he continued as a board member at both foundations.

 In 2014, Leech participated in a 53-person expedition to ski Canada's North Magnetic Pole, sponsored by True Patriot Love Foundation to raise funds and awareness to support Canadian veterans suffering from Post Traumatic Stress Disorder.

 In 2017, Prime Minister of Canada Justin Trudeau appointed Leech Special Advisor on the Canada Infrastructure Bank.
 He is also chairing the advisory board of Peloton Capital Management since its founding in 2018, and of the Institute for Sustainable Finance at the Smith School of Business since its launch in 2019, and sits on Board of Directors of Historica Canada.

 From 2014 to 2021, Leech was Honorary Colonel of 32 Signal Regiment, Canadian Army in Toronto and was given the Canadian Forces' Decoration for his time in that honorary role.

 In 2013, Leech co-wrote, with journalist Jacquie McNish, The third rail: confronting our pension failures, which discusses the crises facing the Canadian pension system.
 It won the 2014 National Business Book Award and was a runner-up of the 2013 Donner Prize.

+Since late 2025, Leech has been a volunteer Presiding Officer at Canadian Citizenship Ceremonies Oath of Citizenship (Canada) in the Greater Toronto Area.

+Mr Leech is known to be a Proud Ally of the LGBTQ2S+ community.